 Consider other protective measures.

-• Implement protective policies:
+- Implement protective policies:

 Consider introducing workplace training that emphasizes data protectionist policies.
 Do not allow employees to log into personal accounts, particularly email and cloud software, on company devices or use personal devices at work.
 Stress the importance of keeping former employer’s trade secrets to emphasize the seriousness of the issue and to also avoid being sucked into a lawsuit by the former employer.
-Additionally, consider limiting access of confidential information to need-to-know employees and implementing a file-tracking software.
+Additionally, consider limiting access of confidential information to need-to-know employees and implementing a file-tracking software. - Implement effective hiring and exit practices:

 Creating an effective exit process that emphasizes the importance of trade secrets might dissuade a former disgruntled employee from doing so.
 Stress that misappropriation can and will result in litigation.
 Additionally, ensure all company owned devices, access cards, and keys are returned.
 Disable the employee’s access to computers, cloud systems, and any email accounts as soon as possible and ensure that you have access to their devices and accounts.
-Remember that although severance pay is not mandatory in Oklahoma, employers have the option to make severance payment contingent on keeping trade secrets.
+Remember that although severance pay is not mandatory in Oklahoma, employers have the option to make severance payment contingent on keeping trade secrets. - After the exit interview, if you are concerned that the former employee may have misappropriate trade secrets, promptly conduct a thorough investigation and take appropriate next steps.

 Consult with Resolution Legal Group.